 This fee includes £44 for the enhanced DBS certificate, the Post Office Administration fee and the online administration fee.

 We strongly recommended signing up for this service.
 Please note the service has to be joined within 19 days of receipt of your enhanced DBS certificate.

 Year 1 FT and Year 1 & 2 PT.
 Placement costs will vary depending on where the student is placed, but some costs can be reclaimed.

 Year 1 FT and Year 2 PT

 |Other: Extra-curricular opportunities||£||

 Costs of conference attendance and extra- curricular activities are changeable, with some being free.
 However these are optional and extra-curricular opportunities.
 Costs vary, depending on the activity and location.

-This course prepares SCPHNs to work in complex and varied settings and have the knowledge, interpersonal skills and managerial capabilities to practise effectively in today’s health service.
+This school nursing course prepares SCPHNs to work in complex and varied settings and have the knowledge, interpersonal skills and managerial capabilities to practise effectively in today’s health service.
 Graduates are usually employed by NHS local health boards and wider employment opportunities are developing.